RCIC-UCI-Public/website-rcic/notes.rst

       to
       .dataTables_filter{float:none;text-align:right}

-   Otherwise table and above table show and search entries become misaligned.
+   Otherwise the table and the elements "Show" and "Search" above it become misaligned, and the table itself is reduced to 50% of the page width.

 3. Create _static/js/main.js